sunilparajuli/openimis-fe-claim-laos_js/README.md

   }
 - `claimForm.showOrdinalNumber`, show "number" column as a first column in claim searcher and item/services table.
 Default false.
 - `claimForm.isClaimedDateFixed`, set Date Claimed to current date and set field to read only while creating new claim.
 Default false.
+- `claimForm.quantityMaxValue`, defines the max number of provided quantity.
+By default it's 10.000.
+It might be changed depending on requirements.